Human IntelligenceModels

 Hanlon's Razor

-Never attribute to malice
+Never assume malice